MarageDev/Wave-Function-Collapse/README.md

 b = findCommons(rules[str(tileInDir(tiles, i, 2)[2])], rules[str(tileInDir(tiles, i, 1)[2])], rules[str(tileInDir(tiles, i, 1.5)[2])])
                                              left                                   top                                   top left
 ```
-It can be changed to get more interesting results, for example it can perform another 3 "checks" variation ( left, top, top right ):
+It can be changed to get more interesting results, for example, it can perform another 3 "checks" variation ( left, top, top right ):

 ```python
 b = findCommons(rules[str(tileInDir(tiles, i, 2)[2])], rules[str(tileInDir(tiles, i, 1)[2])], rules[str(tileInDir(tiles, i, 0.5)[2])])
                                              left                                   top                                   top right
 ```
-> However, using this 3 "checks" versions gives error.
+> However, using these 3 "checks" versions gives errors.

 ### Errors
 Errors will be displayed as red squares on the map ( this way you will still be able to view the result ), and they're printed in the console like this :

 ```sys
 Error ( index of the tile which causes the error in the array tiles )
 ```
 > Observation : errors tend to happen at the top of the generation and way more often with the 3 "checks" ( left, top, top right ), and also with some rules configurations

 ### Additional Information
-I haven't commented the program as the Simple Neural Network Visualizer's one, that's why the readme is more complete, and if you know how to fix errors, improve it or something else, please let me know.
+I haven't commented on the program as the Simple Neural Network Visualizer's one, that's why the readme is more complete, and if you know how to fix errors, improve it, or something else, please let me know.

 ## Future
-Here's a list of features which could be added in the future :
+Here's a list of features that could be added in the future :
-- Each tiles can have different spawning probabilities instead of a random choice in the parts with `findCommons()` ( see above ).
+- Each tile can have different spawning probabilities instead of a random choice in the parts with `findCommons()` ( see above ).
 So this way water could be more present for example, or the probability of water would decrease as the current tile comes closer to the center of the "map", this way it would create a kind of island
-- An error fixing algorithm which would consists in checking error positions the possible values in commons ( with the neighbor tiles), and if there's not a single one, take the most repeated values between the different conditions and then check the tiles around and repeat until there's no more error.
-It would kind of spread around the positions with errors until there's no errors anymore
+- An error fixing algorithm which would consist in checking error positions the possible values in commons ( with the neighbor tiles), and if there's not a single one, take the most repeated values between the different conditions and then check the tiles around and repeat until there's no more error.
+It would kind of spread around the positions with errors until there are no errors anymore
-- See what a 4 "checks" would give as result
+- See what 4 "checks" would give as a result
-- Easier way to switch between the different checks methods and a way to save generations
+- An easier way to switch between the different checks methods and a way to save generations